LukasLichten/Datalink/README.md

 Additionally with the `proton` feature you can use [proton-finder](https://github.com/LukasLichten/proton-finder) crate to automatically find the prefix for the game and with it the config file.

-It is recommened to always use the write methods instead of force write methods, so multiple programs can contribute to the config file, and all of them can read the data they want.
-If a map with the same name already exists, then the larger of the two is kept, all others are kept.
-If the game_id was set (by your config or the existing), then they need to match (and only one being set is also a missmatch).
+As multiple programms could want different configurations, the bridge reads all json in the folder and merges them together.
+This occures on basic rules:
+- maps with the same name the larger is used
+- apps are merged if path and args match completly, otherwise it keeps both commands
+- if different game_id's are set, then all game_id's will be notified over the dbus
+ - Including the default, if one or more config is unset/null
+- root_mount_point the first none Z value that is read is used, any missmatches will result in them being logged
+ - Order Is NOT necesaarily alphabetic
+ - Errors are only logged, but ignored

+To avoid conflict with other config files, it is best practice to set your config to a unique name, for example reverse domain: `com.github.lukaslichten.datalink.json`

 In case of manual writing (e.g. other programming language), this is an example config:
 ```